nzengi/genetic-test/README.md

-# Genetic Algorithm for Private Key Search
+# Genetic Algorithm for Search

-This project uses a genetic algorithm combined with machine learning to search for a Bitcoin private key that closely matches a target RIPEMD-160 hash.
+This project uses a genetic algorithm combined with machine learning to search for a key that closely matches a target RIPEMD-160 hash.

 ## How It Works